raphslalom/ds-vm/slalomdsbox/readme.md

 ## Abstract

-Use these instructions explain how the `slalomds` box file was created from scratch.
+This page provides the steps executed  to create the `slalomds` box (from an "empty" Centos 7.8 box).
 They can be re-used/modified to create your own box.

 ## Pre-requisites